Icon-Newsletter

 Back to the main article: Investments for Beginners: How to Find the Right Investment for You

-Investments tend to grow faster with the Pag-IBIG MP2 than the SSS PESO Fund.
+Investments tend to grow faster with the Pag-IBIG MP2 than with the SSS PESO Fund.

-How do these two savings programs fare when it comes to withdrawal and maturity period?
+How do these two savings programs fare when it comes to withdrawal and maturity periods?
 Here's what you need to know.

 After five years of saving under the PESO Fund, you can claim only up to 35% of your savings from medical and general-purpose accounts.
 The rest of the fund (65%) can be withdrawn only when you reach the age of 60 or when you file for retirement or total disability with the SSS.